 The role of the Board has evolved to provide oversight to an organization with diverse and distinct Global Business Units ("GBUs").
-The system's key elements consist of the oversight and diligence provided by the Board, the Lead Director, the Audit & Risk Committee and GOCOM.
-Although not required by securities laws, certain of Canadian Utilities' governance tools, such as the use of Designated Audit Directors ("DADs") and the risk review program, have been implemented, in part, as a result of the influence of the Majority Share Owner as a means of ensuring long term value.
+The system's key elements consist of the oversight and diligence provided by the Board, the Lead Director, the Audit & Risk Committee, Pension Fund Committee and GOCOM.
+Although not required by securities laws, some of Canadian Utilities' governance tools, such as the use of Designated Audit Directors ("DADs") and the risk review program, have been implemented, in part, as a result of the influence of the Majority Share Owner as a means of ensuring long term value.

-The activities of each of these bodies in 2017 was as follows:
+The activities of each of these bodies in 2018 were as follows: